kessio-microverse-projects/webpack-config/README.md

 > In order to import a CSS file from within a JavaScript module, install and add the style-loader and css-loader to the module configuration file.

 ## Step - 1
+#### Setup
+- Change script on the index.html and output filename on config file from main.js to bundle.js
+- Then run and build

+## Step - 2
 - to install css loader run the following command

 ```